 Wilhelm Burger is the director of Media Technology and Design at Hagenberg Polytechnic University.
 He studied computer science at the Johannes Kepler University in Linz, the University of Utah and the University of California at Riverside.
-Before his appointment as director, he worked as a developer of visualization software for ultrasound equipment, and as a researcher and developer of visionbased navigation for autonomous land vehicles.
+Before his appointment, he worked as a developer of visualization software for ultrasound equipment, and as a researcher and developer of vision-based navigation for autonomous land vehicles.

 Horst Hörtner (AT)

 Horst Hörtner studied telematics at the Technical University in Graz.
 He has worked on developing real-time control systems and on art projects.
-He is the co-founder of the group x-space and has worked for the Seville EXPO, documenta IX, austromir and others.
-Since 1996 he is the director of the Ars Electronica Futurelab in Linz.
+He is the co-founder of the group Xplatz and has worked for the Seville EXPO, documenta IX, austromir and others.
+Since 1995 he is the technical director of the Ars Electronica Center in Linz.

 Gustav Pomberger (AT)

 Gustav Pomberger is a professor for computer science at the Johannes Kepler University in Linz and is head of the Institute for Business Informatics and of the Software Engineering Group.
 He has taught at the University of Zurich, the ETH Zurich, the University of Regensburg and the Technical University in Vienna.

 Daniela Pühringer (AT)

 Daniela Pühringer is working in the communications department of the VOEST-Alpine.
 Her emphasis is on the organization of events.
 For instance, she has been head of organization of the VOESTIVAL, which is a major cultural event in Upper Austria